1stdibs/robots.txt/README.md

 Use the links below to learn how to edit the `robots.txt` files directly in Github and create a pull request.

 * [Editing Files](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files)
   * If this is your first time editing a file, you may be asked to "fork" the repository.
-You'll have to perform that action first before you can go ahead.
+If that's the case, you aren't in the 1stDibs Github organization.
+Please contact our helpdesk to add you to the 1stdibs Github organization and accept the invitation before trying to edit a file.
 * [Creating a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
   * Please add any relevant Jira ticket numbers to your commit message.